petrowsky/filemaker.tmbundle/Support/help.markdown

 # Preferences

 Preferences will favor conventions adopted by the FOCUS Framework at Beezwax.
+In some cases, you can customize behaviors using the bundle variables.
+Most other preference-level functionality can be isolated in the Ruby methods or the individual bundle command.

 # Syntax Highlighting